AlasdairMott/Siren/README.md

 # Siren

 Modular synthesizer for Grasshopper.
-GHSynth is built using [Naudio](https://github.com/naudio/NAudio).
+Siren is built using [Naudio](https://github.com/naudio/NAudio).

 - Create control voltage (CV) from geometry
 - Convert audio to geometry, convert geometry to audio.